SkyKiller6363/Skys-Mobs/Packs/KillTracker/README.md

 - **Easy Integration**
   Just add `Template: TrackKills` to any mob you want to track.

+  Or add `Template: TrackKills_Threat` to any boss mob that uses Threat Tables, so multiple players can get points for the kill, instead of just the last player to hit it.
 - **Player-Specific Tracking**
   Keeps a kill count per player without additional configuration.
 - **PlaceholderAPI Compatibility**